Crofton Downs

 Crofton Downs is an inner suburb of Wellington, the capital city of New Zealand.
-It is situated between Ngaio to the northeast Wilton to the south-west and Wadestown to the south.
+It is situated between Ngaio to the northeast, Wilton to the south-west, and Wadestown to the south.
 Its border runs on the Korimako Stream that flows south into the Kaiwharawhara Stream and then flows down the Ngaio Gorge into Wellington Harbour.

 History and etymology

 The area was before 1870 was called Upper Kaiwarra (a corruption of Kaiwharawhara), after 1870 Crofton (including neighbouring Ngaio).
 In 1908 was renamed Ngaio, then in 1950s the western side of Ngaio became Crofton Downs.
 Crofton Downs taking its name from a house built in the 1857 by then Premier, William Fox.
 Crofton House, which was likely named after his wife's birthplace of Crofton in Wiltshire, England, still stands today and is at 21 Kenya Street.

 Many of the street names in the suburb such as Winston Street, Downing Street and Chartwell Drive are a tribute to the life of former British prime minister Sir Winston Churchill; Chartwell was Churchill's country home.
 Admiralty Street comes from 'First Lord of the Admiralty' which is appointed by the UK Prime Minister.
 Chequers Way is from Chequers the official residence of the UK Prime Minister.
-Doris Gordon Crescent is named after the New Zealand doctor.
+Doris Gordon Crescent is named after the New Zealand doctor who, as a child, resided nearby.

-Silverstream (the river) and Silverstream Road are named after Silverstream Dairy farm (formally Caseys Farm).
-This farm merged with Sky Farm to the North (gives its name to Skyline track).
-Silversky Park and track being the link between the two.